 These are homes currently under contract, that is the sellers have accepted a conditional offer from a buyer who needs to arrange financing, a home inspection, has a house to sell or requires time to fulfill some other responsibility prior to committing to an unconditional (firm) sale.
 Industry rules prohibit the listing brokerage from publishing the agreed sale price until all conditions have been fulfilled by the buyer, or seller in some cases.
 However, conditional sales can indicate market trend.

-The best comparable sales are listings of homes that have sold during the past few months, assuming market conditions remain the same.
+The best comparable sales are listings of homes that have sold during the past few months (or days in hot market), assuming market conditions remain the same.
 These are the sales included in house appraisals performed by an accredited appraiser when evaluating your property for the buyer's mortgage lender.
 Because these are the actual prices paid for homes similar to yours, it's important for you to seriously consider this portion of a comparative market analysis.
-Adjustments can be made to the estimate to reflect improvements or deficiencies of the other properties.
+Adjustments can be made to the estimate by your agent (or yourself, if selling privately) to reflect improvements or deficiencies of the other properties.

 These are listings of properties that were not sold during the term of the listing agreement, or were removed unsold from the market.